Working time: Gradual decrease

 Most countries in the developed world have seen average hours worked decrease significantly.
 For example, in the U.S in the late 19th century it was estimated that the average work week was over 60 hours per week.
 Today the average hours worked in the U.S. is around 33, with the average man employed full-time for 8.4 hours per work day, and the average woman employed full-time for 7.9 hours per work day.
 The front runners for lowest average weekly work hours are the Netherlands with 27 hours, and France with 30 hours.
 In a 2011 report of 26 OECD countries, Germany had the lowest average working hours per week at 25.6 hours.

-The New Economics Foundation has recommended moving to a 21-hour standard work week to address problems with unemployment, high carbon emissions, low well-being, entrenched inequalities, overworking, family care, and the general lack of free time.Stuart, H. (January 7, 2012) "Cut the working week to a maximum of 20 hours, urge top economists" The Guardian Actual work week lengths have been falling in the developed world.
+The New Economics Foundation has recommended moving to a 21-hour standard work week to address problems with unemployment, high carbon emissions, low well-being, entrenched inequalities, overworking, family care, and the general lack of free time.
+Bill Schaninger writing for McKinsey & Company has put forward a similar proposal of a 20-hour workweek.
+Others, such as the historian Rutger Bregman, have argued that a 15-hour work week is reachable by 2030 and British sociologist Peter Fleming has proposed a three-day work-week.
+Actual work week lengths have been falling in the developed world.

 Factors that have contributed to lowering average work hours and increasing standard of living have been: